wakeful-answer/vigilant-journey/docs/Special-Programs.md

   time: 16:30-18:00
   venue: Streets of Poblacion
   desc:
     - 'FLOATERS STAGE is a two-pronged special program which will take place along the streets and in the open public spaces of Poblacion, Makati.
-It will feature two collaborations: one between avant-pop electronica solo project Joee & I and the Poblacion Marching Band and the other between musician Yennu Ariendra and producer-publisher Erik Tuban wherein they will both present renditions of vernacular musical genres prevalent in their respective areas of residence: dangdut koplo and budots.'
+Featuring two unorthodox pairings, this program will start with a street performance from avant-pop electronica solo project Joee & I along with the Poblacion Marching Band.
+This parade will lead to a secret final stage where musician Yennu Ariendra and producer-publisher Erik Tuban will jointly perform the results of their brief studio collaboration conceptually and sonically hinged on vernacular musical genres prevalent in their respective areas of residence: dangdut koplo and budots.'
 -
   title: AUDIO TOUR
   class: audio-tour